ptoscano/candlepin-container-unofficial/roles/candlepin/README.md

 - `cp_configure_mariadb`: controls whether or not MariaDB will be installed and configured; defaults to true
 - `cp_configure_user_env`: controls whether or not some convenience features for the user environment will be setup, such as bash prompts, colors, copying in SSH keys, etc.; defaults to false
-- `cp_configure_debugging`: controls whether or not Tomcat will be configured for remote debugging and profiling via YourKit; defaults to false
 - `cp_git_checkout`: whether or not the Candlepin repo will be cloned via git; defaults to true
 - `cp_deploy`: whether or not Candlepin will be deployed after provisionining the system; defaults to true